nabzali/WebScraper_App/README.md

 This project is a web scraping application that allows users to search for information using a web interface built with Angular.
 The project specification can be found [here](link).

+Angular was used for building a front-end, communicating with my ASP.NET Web API back-end.

-As part of this project, I used Angular to build a reactive front-end app, which makes search requests to the ASP.NET Web API.
-The application has two main "views" (components) that can be navigated using the two tabs at the top:
+There are two views (components) in the UI that can be navigated to using the tabs at the top.

-1. **Search View**: This view allows users to perform searches and retrieve search results.
+1. **Search View**: Allows users to perform searches and retrieve search results.
-2. **History View**: In this view, users can access their search history.
+2. **History View**: Allows users to view search history data.

 ## Design/Architecture Choices